Xaidor/New-Limit-Website-/README.md

 Showcases after-school programs offered by New Limit.
 2. About Us Page
 Provides detailed information about the organization and its goals.
+3. Customer Support/Contact Us Page
+Offers a form for users to reach out to New Limit.
 Features a Comment Section where community members can post feedback.
-3. Contact Us Page
-Offers a form for users to reach out to New Limit.

 ## Technology Stack